-Oh my gosh she just went on and on and on.
+Oh my gosh it just went on and on and on.

 And after every lie that I told, I kept thinking to myself…

+Darn that old saying, haunting me well into adulthood.
+But it was true.
 I was just digging myself deeper and deeper, and for what?
-For some stupid Elf on the Shelf holiday tradition.
+For some stupid Elf on the Shelf “new” holiday tradition.

-Now, to prove that our Elf still has magic and will fly away to the North Pole now that he’s out of the closet, I set him in our Christmas tree and told the kids that we will know if he’s still got his magic if he is gone from this spot by morning.
+Now, to prove that our Elf still has magic and will fly away to the North Pole now that he’s out of the closet, I set him in our now dried up and curb bound Christmas tree and told the kids that we will know if he’s still got his magic if he is gone from this spot by morning.
 If he isn’t here tomorrow morning, I explained to them, that means he flew back to the North Pole.
 And then you will know that he’s okay!